Community Health Context

 - Consultation with the local public health department

-- Districts Closing for In-person Instruction: A superintendent should close all schools in a district if 25% or more of schools within it have closed due to COVID-19.
+- Districts Closing for In-person Instruction: A superintendent should close a school district if 25% or more of schools within it have closed due to COVID-19.

 - Districts Reopening for In-person Instruction Again After Closure: Districts may typically reopen after 14 days, in consultation with the local public health department.

-To address some of the child care challenges in their communities, some LEAs have created emergency child care centers on their campuses.
+To address some of the child care challenges in their communities, some districts have created emergency child care centers on their campuses.

 The San Diego County Office of Education team has created guiding documents for districts creating emergency child care centers to use.